ProGamerGov/dream-creator/README.md

 ## Visualizing GoogleNet FC Layer Results

 After training a new DeepDream model, you'll need to test it's visualizations.
 The best visualizations are found in the main FC layer also known as the 'logits' layer.
-This script helps you quickly and easily visualize all channels in a particular model for a particular model epoch, by generating a separate image for each channel.
+This script helps you quickly and easily visualize all of a specified layer's channels in a particular model for a particular model epoch, by generating a separate image for each channel.

 **Input options:**
 * `-model_file`: Path to the pretrained GoogleNet model that you wish to use.